beginning of content

 The most common symptoms of carpal tunnel syndrome are:

-Tingling in the hands and fingers can feel like pins and needles.
+Tingling in your hands and fingers can feel like pins and needles.
 It usually occurs in the:

-Carpal tunnel syndrome can affect both hands.
-Symptoms are usually worse in the hand you use the most (your dominant hand).
+Carpal tunnel syndrome can affect both your hands.
+Symptoms are usually worse in your dominant hand (the hand you use the most).
+Your symptoms may also be worse at night.

-Over time, people with carpal tunnel syndrome might slowly lose strength and movement in their hand and wrist.
-So, it’s important to see your doctor if you think you may have carpal tunnel syndrome.
+Over time, you may slowly lose strength and movement in your hand and wrist.
+So, it's important to see your doctor if you think you may have carpal tunnel syndrome.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.